-HKS Selected to Convert Expo Center and Correctional Facility into COVID-19 Field Hospitals
+HKS Converts Expo Center, Vacant Hospital Buildings and Correctional Facility into COVID-19 Field Hospitals

-At the Maryland Correctional Institution-Hagerstown, HKS is working with Clark Construction to prepare a 192-bed field hospital to house and treat inmates who have tested positive for the coronavirus but are ambulatory and must be isolated from the rest of the prison population.
-The 50,000 square-foot wing, which has been vacant since 2018, requires an infrastructure upgrade because it has no air conditioning.
-It is expected to be operational within six weeks.
+At the Maryland Correctional Institution-Hagerstown, HKS worked with Clark Construction to prepare a 192-bed field hospital to house and treat inmates who tested positive for the coronavirus but were ambulatory and needed to isolate from the rest of the prison population.
+The 50,000 square-foot (4,645 square-meter) wing, vacant since 2018, required an infrastructure upgrade because it did not have air conditioning.
+It was operational within six weeks.

 The state of Michigan and USACE selected the Suburban Collection Showplace, a 250,000 square-foot (23,225 square-meter) expo center in Novi, for its ease of conversion: large flat floors, readily available MEP, built-in life safety features – and a major hospital less than a mile away, which was responsible for the operation of the alternative care site, leveraging its services and staff to care for patients.
 The retrofitted convention center for treating COVID-19 patients became operational in April 2020 after a 15-day turnaround from start to finish.